CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/ORP.2 Personal.md

 ### 3.3 Requirements for increased protection requirements

-Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
+Listed below are exemplary proposals for requirements that go beyond the level of protection afforded by the state of the art and should BE considered AT INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

 #### ORP.2.A11 Safety culture analysis (CIA)
 The security measures selected for the institution SHOULD always be based on the institution and its employees.
 While maintaining the legal framework, it should be analyzed how exactly the employees behave from a security point of view.
 Based on this, SHOULD investigate where the personal and organizational security can be improved.

 #### ORP.2.A12 Designation of separate contact persons (CIA)

 To the satisfaction of the coworkers a responsible person SHOULD be named as a trustworthy contact person.
-In case of major organizational or technical changes, the designation of such a contact should be checked.
+In case of major organizational or technical changes, the designation of such a contact person SHOULD be checked.

 #### ORP.2.A13 Security Check (CIA)